ravindranath-sawane/Deep_Learning/Perceptron_Learning_Model/Readme.md

 # Perceptron Learning Algorithm:

-A perceptron isn't the Sigmoid neuron we use in ANNs or any deep learning networkS.
+A perceptron isn't the Sigmoid neuron we use in ANNs or any deep learning network's.

 ![Perceptron(1)](https://miro.medium.com/max/875/1*Fyapb-JRFJ-VtnLYLLXCwg.png)